 We believe there’s strength in collaboration, which is why we work with corporate, government and NGO partners to achieve great outcomes.
 Discover who we’re working with and why.

 Presbyterian Support Otago works for a fair, just and caring community.
 They care for Otago’s older people, support families in need and deliver programmes for young adults and children.
 The Family Works service includes social work, foodbank, emergency response, financial mentoring, parenting support, youth development and community development programmes.
-Family Works is now working with Good Shepherd NZ to provide NILS no interest and StepUP low interest loans, and meet the need for fair and affordable credit in the community.
+Family Works is now working with us to provide Good Loans to meet the need for fair and affordable credit in the community.

 Join us on our mission to create a world that is just, equal and upholds human rights for all.